Field Studies at Devon Prep

 Students learn in a variety of ways and experience can, at times, be the best teacher.
 At Devon Prep, students in all grades participate in our field education trips, whether they be day excursions to local museums, events, and experiences, or grade-level overnight trips to places of cultural significance or service sites.

 Regardless of the duration, our well-developed field studies program is an integral part of the Devon experience, combining education with time to connect with classmates and discover new communities.
 The trips can also provide opportunities for self-reflection, inviting individual educational and spiritual growth.

 All trips are chaperoned by Devon faculty and staff.
 On overnight trips, students stay in hotels or service centers.
 More information about overnight grade-level trips can be found below.

-Devon freshmen visit Gettysburg, PA, where they tour some of our state’s most prominent historical landmarks with Devon Prep faculty member (and graduate!)
+Devon freshmen visit Gettysburg, PA, where they tour some of our state’s most prominent historical landmarks with Devon Prep faculty members (and graduate!)
 Mr. Paul Sanborn.
-They visit the Seminary Ridge Museum, the National Civil War Medicine Museum and the Gettysburg Battlefield; other outings include time at Harper’s Ferry, a Frederick Keys baseball game, and bowling.
+They visit the Seminary Ridge Museum, the National Civil War Medicine Museum, and the Gettysburg Battlefield; other outings include time at Harper’s Ferry, a Frederick Keys baseball game, and bowling.

-The Devon Prep field studies program culminates with a senior class trip to Naples, Florida for week of service, physical and cultural activities and general fun in the sun.
-Highlights include a day trip to the Everglades, a morning of service at St. Matthew’s House, and an excursion of choice such as deep-sea fishing or golf.
+The Devon Prep field studies program culminates in our students’ senior year with two trips in the fall; The KAIROS senior retreat, and the class trip to Naples, Florida.
+During the class trip to Florida, they spend their week participating in physical and cultural activities,, service opportunities, and general fun in the sun.
+Highlights include a day trip to the Everglades, a morning of service at St. Matthew’s House, and an excursion of choices such as deep-sea fishing or golf.
 The seniors also enjoy time on the beach with their classmates and a variety of local restaurants.